saasmanual/website/src/content/2020-10-16-Launch-Metrics-8a061c889ba3444eb801cd6ceec183d8/index.md

 cover: posts/zandvoort-bird.jpeg
 date: 2020-10-16 17:15:00
 author: nonken
 excerpt: Wow, it's been a super cool day yesterday 🙏🏻.
 I announced [SaaS Manual on Product Hunt](https://www.producthunt.com/posts/saas-manual) without a ton of expectations and the response has been amazing.
 Before diving into the metrics though, have a look at the picture above.
 I took this yesterday evening at the sea in The Netherlands, just too good 🌊☀️.
-And if you haven't joined the journey yet, here you go:
+And if you haven't joined the journey yet, here you go
 ---

 Wow, it's been a super cool day yesterday 🙏🏻.
 I announced [SaaS Manual on Product Hunt](https://www.producthunt.com/posts/saas-manual) without a ton of expectations and the response has been amazing.